KinRap/GitHubDesktopConceptTopic/index.md

 ### 1. Menu Bar

-Located at the top of the screen, next to GitHub logo.
-Menu Bar contains elements such as:
+Located at the top of the screen, next to GitHub logo, contains elements such as:

 | Element | Description   |
 | ------- | -----------   |